yersan/domain-investigations/README.md

 N.B.: You can kill one of the 2 ha pods, the session is persisted.

+# Prometheus Monitoring

+* cd prometheus
+* Then follow the README file

 # Updating deployments

 We are here updating the deployments, log to the DC, run the CLI script to update and reload the host controllers.